giometrix/TableStorage.Abstractions.POCO/README.md

 };
 tableStore.Insert(employee);
 ```
-In table storage, the partition key for the above example would be "1.22" and it's row key would be "1".
+In table storage, the partition key for the above example would be "1.22" and its row key would be "1".

 To retrieve the record, we can use ```PartitionKey``` to build the multi-part key.
 ```csharp